Earthfill/practicalAssessment/README.md

 ### Deployment Link

-The web app is deployed at: [Travel Destination Wishlist](https://)
+The web app is deployed at: [Practical Assessment](https://practicalassessment.netlify.app)

 ## Assumptions and Additional Features